oxidizing/sihl/template/README.md

 ## Getting started

+Save `.env.sample` and `.env.test.sample` without the `.sample` ending and make your customizations.

 Create a local switch with `make switch`.
 If you get an error message asking whether you want to clean up the created switch, just say no with `n`.

 Run `make deps` to install the dependencies into the created switch.